kroxylicious/kroxylicious/DEV_GUIDE.md

 > :warning: **If you are using Podman please see [these notes](#running-integration-tests-on-podman) below**

-## Prerequistes to run the kubernetes-examples
+## Prerequisites to run the kubernetes-examples

 * User must have a [quay.io](https://www.quay.io) account and create a public repository named `kroxylicious`
 * Minikube [installed](https://minikube.sigs.k8s.io/docs/start)